Bola Shagaya: Biography

-Hajia Bola Muinat Shagaya was born on 10 October 1959, she is the daughter of Adut Makur, a Sudanese seamstress, and Emenike Mobo, a Nigerian Public Servant.
-Bola Shagaya is known to have had her secondary school education at Queens School, Ilorin, and her tertiary education at Ahmadu Bello University, Zaria and Armstrong College in California, where she studied economics and accountancy.
+Hajia Bola Muinat Shagaya was born on 10 October 1959 in her hometown of Ilorin.
+Her mother was Saadat Bakini.
+Bola Shagaya attended Queens School, Ilorin, for her secondary school education and Ahmadu Bello University, Zaria, as well as Armstrong College in California, for her tertiary education, where she studied economics and accountancy.

 She started her career with the audit department of the Central Bank of Nigeria before venturing into commercial activities in 1983.
 Her business experience started with the importation and distribution of photographic materials.
 She introduced the Konica brand of photographic materials into the Nigerian market and West Africa.

 Hajia Bola Muinat Shagaya is also the managing director of Practoil Limited, one of the largest importers and distributors of base oil in Nigeria, serving local lubricant blending plants.
 Her business also includes investments in real estate, spanning across major cities in the country with over three hundred employees.

 She is currently on the board of Unity Bank plc (formerly Intercity Bank) and has been for over eight years.
 She is also a member of the recently inaugurated Nepad Business Group – Nigeria.
 Hajia Bola Shagaya is a patron of the Fashion Designers Association of Nigeria (FADAN).